adamturn/go-microservice/README.md

+# Introduction to microservices
-# Introduction to microservices with Nic Jackson of Hashicorp
+Following along Introduction to microservices with Nic Jackson of Hashicorp

 https://github.com/nicholasjackson/building-microservices-youtube

 # Quickstart